 Finally, in 1978, the Director-General appointed a WHO Global Commission comprised of 21 persons from 19 different countries and charged them with the responsibility of reviewing existing documentation and identifying additional measures which they considered needed to be undertaken to satisfy themselves that global eradication had been achieved.
-In January, 1980, after two years' work, the Chairman of the Global Commission was able to report to the WHO Executive Board and Assembly that the Commission was fully satisfied that eradication had been achieved.3 Confidence in the achievement was manifest quickly in the prompt action of countries to terminate their requirements for international vaccination certificates.
-Cessation of routine programs of smallpox vaccination was less rigidly implemented.
-However, in less than a year, such programs had been stopped in more than half of the countries.
+In January, 1980, after two years' work, the Chairman of the Global Commission was able to report to the WHO Excertive Board and Assembly that the Commission was fully satisfied that eradication had been achieved.
+Confidence in the achievement was manifest quickly in the prompt action of countries to terminate their requirements for international vaccination certificates.
+Routine programs of smallpox vaccination have now been stopped in almost all countries.

-Variola virus is now known to exist only in six laboratories, all of which have been inspected by international teams.
-The risk of accidental escape from any was considered by the WHO Global Commission to approach nil.
+Variola virus is now known to exist only in five laboratories, all of which have been inspected by international teams.
+The risk of accidental escape from any was considered by the WHO Global-Commission to approach nil.

 The possibility that there might be an animal or natural reservoir of the virus had been of concern from the beginning of the program.
-Recalling the unexpected discovery of a natural reservoir of yellow fever virus long after eradication of that disease had commenced, we undertook and supported from the beginning of the eradication program, a wide-ranging series of studies in an effort to discover such a reservoir.
+Recalling the unexpected discovery of a natural reservoir of yellow fever virus long after eradication of that disease had commenced, we undertook and supported from the beginning of the cradication program, a wide-ranging series of studies in an effort to discover such a reservoir.
 None was found.
 The best evidence that there is no reservoir comes from the epidemiological evidence that all smallpox outbreaks detected in otherwise smallpox-free areas during the past 12 years were able to be traced to known human cases.
 If there were an animal reservoir or if the virus were able to persist in nature in crusts or other material, apparently "spontaneous" outbreaks should have been discovered.
 None were identified.

-A surprising discovery in 1970 was the identification in Africa of human illness caused by monkeypox virus.33 Clinically, the disease was essentially indistinguishable from smallpox.
-Some 50 cases have so far been identified, all of which have occurred in the tropical rain forest belt, mostly in remote, small villages.
-Person-to-person transmission may have occurred in five instances but it is apparent that the virus can be transmitted only with difficulty even when susceptible persons are in close contact.
-Genome maps of this and other animal poxviruses are still being constructed but, the differences between variola and other poxviruses so far studied are many and occur at many different locations on the genome, suggesting that a spontaneous mutation to variola is extremely unlikely.34 35
+A surprising discovery in 1970 was the identification in Africa of human illness caused by monkeypox virus.
+Clinically, the disease was essentially indistinguishable from smallpox.
+Some 55 cases have so far been identified, all of which have occurred in the tropical rain forest belt, mostly in remote, small villages.
+Person-to-person transmission may have occurred in six instances but it is apparent that the virus can be transmitted only with difficulty even when susceptible persons are in close contact.
+Genome maps of this and other animal poxviruses are still being constructed but, the differences between variola and other poxviruses so far studied are many and occur at many different locations on the genome, suggesting that a spontaneous mutation to variola is extremely unlikely.

-The recurrence of smallpox due to deliberate release of the virus as an act of terrorism cannot be ruled out despite an international Convention which bans the use of biological weapons.
-The potential harm of such an act would obviously increase as population immunity waned.
-However, as the Global Commission pointed out, the potential hazard of such an act should not be exaggerated.3 Smallpox does not spread rapidly, as does measles or influenza, and between each generation of cases, there is an interval of two weeks or more.
+The recurrence of smallpox due to deliberate release of the virus as an act of terrorism cannot be ruled out despite al international Convention which bans the use of biological weapons.
+However, as the Global Commission pointed out, the potential hazard of such an act should not be exaggerated.
+Smallpox does not spread rapidly, as does measles or influenza, and between each generation of cases, there is an interval of two weeks or more.
 Intensive vaccinaton programs thus should readily be able to contain a terrorist-propagated outbreak within two to three generations of the disease, or roughly within a four to six week period.
 Moreover, it should be noted that if an agency decided to employ biological weapons, there are other agents for which there are no effective vaccines and whose combined characteristics of ease of spread and virulence are superior to those of variola virus.